hakobtp/blog/math/algebra/prerequisites/2_Exponents.md

      = x^7
    $$

+Use this rule to make expressions with the same base simpler by adding the exponents instead of writing out each factor.

 ## Using the Product Rule of Exponents

 Consider the product $$x^3\cdot x^4$$ Both terms have the same base, **x**, but they are raised to different exponents.
 Expand each